jnozzi/cocoadev.com/SiteContent/General/CoolKeyboardAndMouseCombos.markdown

-I don't know that many for IB or PB so hopefully these sections get some help here. http://goo.gl/[[OeSCu]]
+I don't know that many for IB or PB so hopefully these sections get some help here. http://goo.gl/General/OeSCu

-'''[[XCode]] Keyboard Shortcuts and Mouse tricks'''
+**General/XCode Keyboard Shortcuts and Mouse tricks**

-*Large Method/Function/[[PragmaMark]] menus can be scrolled with a scroll wheel by single clicking the popup menu without dragging (i.e. click down on the popup menu and release without moving the mouse).
+*Large Method/Function/General/PragmaMark menus can be scrolled with a scroll wheel by single clicking the popup menu without dragging (i.e. click down on the popup menu and release without moving the mouse).
 This action will keep the menu open so you can scroll through the menu with a scroll wheel or a mighty mouse.
 (9/3/07)

-'''PB Keyboard Shortcuts and Mouse tricks'''
+**PB Keyboard Shortcuts and Mouse tricks**

-*To toggle back and forth between the header and source file use COMMAND + OPTION + [[UpArrow]] *To jump to the implementation of a method just COMMAND + Click on the method name *To execute a shell command with a file, start at the begining of the line and type a command like "pwd" and then hit CONTROL + "r"  (also see [[ProjectBuilderShell]])
+*To toggle back and forth between the header and source file use COMMAND + OPTION + General/UpArrow *To jump to the implementation of a method just COMMAND + Click on the method name *To execute a shell command with a file, start at the begining of the line and type a command like "pwd" and then hit CONTROL + "r"  (also see General/ProjectBuilderShell)
 *To rename an item in the project list, option-click on it

-'''IB Keyboard Shortcuts and Mouse tricks'''
+**IB Keyboard Shortcuts and Mouse tricks**

-*To copy an interface element (e.g. an [[NSButton]]), just OPTION + drag the item *To move an element across views (e.g. from an [[NSBox]] into another [[NSWindow]]), click and hold the element without moving the mouse.
+*To copy an interface element (e.g. an General/NSButton), just OPTION + drag the item *To move an element across views (e.g. from an General/NSBox into another General/NSWindow), click and hold the element without moving the mouse.
 In about a second, a shadow will appear under the element, and you are free to drag it wherever you please (it also keeps it's binding if it has one)

-'''New to Jaguar'''
+**New to Jaguar**

-*here's a little tid-bit i found in the universal acces system preference. it isn't really easter egg but it was unknown to me that it could be done.  it is called the zoom feature: option + command + ''(8) turns on the zoom from any where. pressing option + command + +(plus) or - (minus) you can zoom in and out on the active desktop. i'm sure isn't really anything new, but it's rather fun to play with, especially with pictures.
+*here's a little tid-bit i found in the universal acces system preference. it isn't really easter egg but it was unknown to me that it could be done.  it is called the zoom feature: option + command + *(8) turns on the zoom from any where. pressing option + command + +(plus) or - (minus) you can zoom in and out on the active desktop. i'm sure isn't really anything new, but it's rather fun to play with, especially with pictures.
 Greystroke (12/16/02)
-*To swich the display to B&W press control+option+command+(the times sign on the num pad) See [[ControlCommandOptionAsterisk]] for how to invert the display in color mode!
+*To swich the display to B&W press control+option+command+(the times sign on the num pad) See General/ControlCommandOptionAsterisk for how to invert the display in color mode!
  *Quick Key to take a snapshot / screenshot of a portion of your display!!

  Here's a cool trick MrNivit1 (11/26/02) stumbled upon while messing around with keyboard combinations.
 Hold down command-shift-4 and the cursor will turn into a target.
-Select an area of the screen (i.e. click, drag to draw a box, release) and a new graphic file with an image of the area you selected will appear on the desktop (if the picture file isn't automatically placed on your desktop check your "Desktop" folder in your home directory for the file). [[MrNivit]] guesses Apple was kind enough to bring this easter egg from OS9 (apple-shift-3 will give you a picture of the entire screen in OS9) to OSX.
+Select an area of the screen (i.e. click, drag to draw a box, release) and a new graphic file with an image of the area you selected will appear on the desktop (if the picture file isn't automatically placed on your desktop check your "Desktop" folder in your home directory for the file).
+General/MrNivit guesses Apple was kind enough to bring this easter egg from OS9 (apple-shift-3 will give you a picture of the entire screen in OS9) to OSX.

 If you press command-shift-4 and the press space, the window under the mouse can be snapshotted (it will turn blue).
  * Jaguar Global Keyboard shortcut

- Cmd-` (''), as of 10.2, is reserved by Apple for cycling through an application's windows.
+ Cmd-` (*), as of 10.2, is reserved by Apple for cycling through an application's windows.
 This keystroke combo works everywhere, even overriding some applications' use of the keystroke combo (see also, Adobe Photoshop.
 Adobe posted a patch for PS which \"unhooks\" this keystroke for PS users accustomed to using it.)

  toddsnc (http://www.macosxhints.com)

-('') on a german keyboard, try Cmd-< and Shift-Cmd-< instead
+(*) on a german keyboard, try Cmd-< and Shift-Cmd-< instead

 *keyboard shortcuts in Jaguar finder